BlinkDL/Hua/README.md

 ## How to use

 This is 100% free.

+* Run https://github.com/AUTOMATIC1111/stable-diffusion-webui with --api (will listen at 127.0.0.1:7860 by default).
+* Use sd-v1.5-inpainting model (https://huggingface.co/runwayml/stable-diffusion-inpainting) for best results.
-Run https://github.com/AUTOMATIC1111/stable-diffusion-webui with --api (will listen at 127.0.0.1:7860 by default).
-Use sd-v1.5-inpainting model.
-Update A1111 to latest commit, or you might see CORS error in browser console.
+* Update A1111 to latest commit, or you might see CORS error in browser console.
+* Add --listen to allow LAN access.

 Then you can use https://www.PaintHua.com for txt2img / img2img / inpainting / outpainting.